Beyond-Notability/bn_framework/src/residence.md

 ### women who only have early (up to age 30) and late (age 60+) residence data

-some viz on people with only residence data for early or late in life;
+Another way to think about the lifecourse is to filter to only women with only residence data for early or late in life, and then plot that alongside the other place data in their lifecourse.

 <div class="grid grid-cols-1">
   <div class="card">